igrik82/Watch-Folder/README.md

 * 1 m - minut(s) old
 * 1 h - hour(s) old
 * 1 d - day(s) old
-The period may be from 1 up to 1000000000 (in seconds this is about 31,7 years :)
+The period may be from 1 up to 1000000000 (in seconds this is about 31,7 years)

 /Users/igrik/dir may be with spaces 6 h - (files in folder "/Users/igrik/dir may be with spaces" older than 6 hours will be moved to Trash folder)